neondatabase/website/content/docs/guides/neon-authorize-google-identity.md

 To follow along with this guide, you will need:

 - A Neon account.
 Sign up at [Neon](https://neon.tech) if you don't have one.
 - To use Google Cloud Platform services, you'll need OAuth credentials.
-If you haven't set them up, follow the [quickstart](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid) or these steps.
+If you haven't set them up, follow the [quickstart](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid) or these steps:
   1. Go to [Google Cloud Console](https://console.cloud.google.com/) and create a new project if needed
   2. Navigate to **APIs & Services > Credentials**
   <div style={{ display: 'flex', justifyContent: 'center'}}>